vmware-archive/date-and-time-pattern-detection/README.md

 ## Build and Run as local REST-API service using Docker

-1. Pull Docker image from GitHub Container Registry: `docker pull ghcr.io/vmware-labs/date-and-time-pattern-detection:main`
+1. Pull Docker image from GitHub Container Registry: `docker pull ghcr.io/vmware-labs/date-and-time-pattern-detection:main` If you get authentication error, you may need to login to chcr.io/vware-labs using Github username and access token.
 2. Run on specified port.
 Example: `docker run -p 8083:8083 ghcr.io/vmware-labs/date-and-time-pattern-detection:main`
 3. Open browser at http://localhost:8083/i18n/swagger-ui/index.html#/ (Port may be different, depending on above step).
 4. Access the REST-API documentation and test-out the endpoints.